cbshuman/Yoyo-Framework/README.md

 Another javascript framework to join the sea of javascript frameworks.

-You might be asking, why yoyo.
+You might be asking, why should I use Yoyo.
 If you're doing a large project with lots of requirements, I'd actually recommend you steer clear and use a more feature rich framework that's been battle tested.

 If you just want to add some reactivity and a little routing to a page without having to deal with loads of dependancies, npm, yarn or any of the rest of the very messy Javascript dev ecosystem, then this might be the right choice for you.